mskd12/interactive-authentication/README.md

 1. Solidity smart contracts for the priority mechanism can be found in the smart-contracts directory.

-2. The main directory contains Python code to play around with different scenarios and the success probabilities of mechanisms
+2. The main directory contains Python code to play around with different scenarios and the success probabilities of mechanisms.
+More details on this below:

 Goals: